Welcome to the Fulton School’s Area Studies Minors Website

 They feature at least one SU foreign partner institution where

 students may choose to spend a full semester abroad and take four courses/16

 credits toward the minor via SU courses taught abroad.

-complete the minor, in most cases, in one semester at SU and one semester
+complete the minor, in most cases, with one semester at SU and one

-as well as experience a full semester abroad in the process, no matter what the
+minors, and experience a full semester abroad, no matter what your

 Students who choose to spend a semester studying abroad at the foreign

 partner institution take SU courses, earn an SU-applicable GPA, and pay